-Local management There are no specific Sussex IFCA byelaws for cod but there are byelaws managing netting and trawling activity.
+Local management The Sussex IFCA Minimum Size Byelaw 2021 sets the minimum size for skates or ray's ( Rajidae spp. ) at 40cm for whole ray's and 20cm for ray wings.
 EU legislation The Sussex IFCAs district is encompassed by the ICES division VIId; the Eastern English Channel.
 This stock is managed as part of the greater North Sea area, combined skates and rays.
 Although there is no minimum landing size the majority of smaller specimens (<40cm) are discarded.
 Discard survival for inshore fisheries is considered to be high, however it may be lower for offshore fisheries.